csmertx/csmertx.github.io/content/About/xtrafrood.md

 ### Website useage hint
 After clicking a sidebar link, pressing/swiping/clicking Back (or: Left Alt + Left Arrow) will return to the previous scrolling point in the sidebar.
 For the one person that may or may not have browsed this website: I'm sorry.
 I'm doing my best to tend this plot of website.

+### General interest books that helped me along my path
+- *"Moonwalking with Einstain"* by Joshua Foer
+- *"Start Finishing"* by Charlie Gilkey
+- *"Tiny Habits"* by James Clear
+- *"Escape from Cubicle Nation"* by Pamela Slim
+- *"The Ultimate Hitchhiker's Guide to the Galaxy"* by Douglas Adams
+    - xtra.. frood
+- *"Man's Search for Meaning"* by Victor Frankl
+    - WWII era--very graphic, but the premise is totally applicable for all genders